 - Indiana Memorial Union (many kinds of positions)

 IDS Classified Ad Section

 The Indiana Daily Student (IDS) newspaper has many job listings in the classified section.
-Be sure to look for hourly, on-campus jobs, unless you qualify for off-campus employment.
-To find out if you qualify for off-campus employment, visit the off-campus employment page on our website.
+Be sure to look for hourly, on-campus jobs, unless you qualify for off-campus employment (i.e., CPT, OPT, or economic hardship).